Endophytes FAQ's

 Endophyte life cycle

-Where ryegrass with an endophyte (e.g. NEA) is sown, the resultant plants will always contain that particular endophyte.
-The endophyte lives inside the plant for the life of that plant.
-If seed Without endophyte is sown, the resultant plants will never have endophyte.
-It does not transfer from plant to plant, or from soil to plant, it only transfers naturally from plant to seed.
+When you sow ryegrass seed containing an endophyte strain (e.g. NEA)resultant plants will always contain that endophyte.
+It stays inside the grass for the life of that plant.
+If you sow seed Without endophyte, those plants will never have endophyte.
+It does not transfer from plant to plant, or from soil to plant; it only transfers naturally from plant to seed.